asier-izquierdo/craftceres/README.md

 The "server" folder contains only the files that have been altered from those PaperMC auto-generated.
 Inside the folder, any child directory will be as-is, so that on a fresh installation, this repository can be cloned in order for server to be pre-configured, only auto-generating those that don't need further configuration.
 ## updater.sh

--The updater script is in charge of updating the server with the latest PaperMC build in a weekly basis.
+__The updater script is in charge of updating the server with the latest PaperMC build in a weekly basis.__

 The cron job is running at [0 7 * * 1]<br>
 Currently supports Minecraft updates only up to version 1.29.9 due to the PaperMC API returning 1.30+ values that made `sort` inaccurately list the latest version.<br>